There are multiple artists with this name;

 2) Nile (born as Jenee Denenne Grevious on February 11) is a trip-hop artist hailing from Ohio.
-Her father is French, and her mother is Native American.
+Her father is French, and her mother is Blackfoot Indian.
 She has an album called ‘Born’, which was released on September 13, 2002 on the Independiente label.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.